David Finlay (wrestler): Impact Wrestling (2021)

-All Elite Wrestling (2022)
+All Elite Wrestling (2022; 2026–present)

+One night appearance (2022)

 On the June 8, 2022 episode of Dynamite, Finlay made his debut for All Elite Wrestling (AEW), in a losing effort to Adam Page.

+The Dogs (2026–present)

+On the March 4, 2026 episode of Dynamite, Finlay returned to AEW as a heel, attacking Orange Cassidy and Darby Allin, and joining his former Bullet Club stablemates Clark Connors and Gabe Kidd as "The Dogs" (a reference to their former NJPW stable, Bullet Club War Dogs).
+It was later announced that all three were now signed to AEW.
+At Revolution on March 15, The Dogs were defeated by Allin, Cassidy, and Roderick Strong in a tornado trios match.
+On the April 8 tapings of Collision, The Dogs defeated Místico and JetSpeed (Kevin Knight and "Speedball" Mike Bailey) to win the AEW World Trios Championship, marking Finlay's first championship in AEW.
+AEW officially began recognizing this reign when the episode aired on tape delay on April 11.
+They then lost the Trios Title to The Conglomeration (Orange Cassidy, Roderick Strong, and Kyle O'Reilly) at Dynasty on April 12, ending their reign at 4 days, although AEW officially recognizes that their reign only lasted one day.
+At Forbidden Door on June 28, Finlay and Connors failed to capture the AEW World Tag Team Championship from Cage and Cope (Christian Cage and Adam Copeland) after Finlay was attacked during the match by his former NJPW rival, a returning Jay White.
+On July 26 at Redemption, Finlay and Connors defeated White and his Bang Bang Gang stablemate Juice Robinson in a Double Chain match due to interference from members of the Death Riders.

 Personal life

 Finlay grew up in a wrestling family and is a fourth-generation professional wrestler.
-His father David John Finlay is a retired professional wrestler best known as Fit Finlay and the mononym Finlay.
-His grandfather David Edward Clarke Finlay, as well as both of his great-grandfathers William Finlay and John Liddell, were all professional wrestlers.
+His father David John Finlay is a retired professional wrestler best known under the ring names Fit Finlay and the mononym Finlay.
+His grandfather David Edward Clarke Finlay, as well as both of his great-grandfathers, William Finlay and John Liddell, were all professional wrestlers.
 His paternal aunt was a referee.
 His brother Brogan is also a professional wrestler, currently performing in WWE as Uriah Connors.

 Finlay resides in Atlanta, Georgia.
-He became engaged to his girlfriend Ana Scott on 9 May 2017, and they were married on 13 May 2018.
+He was engaged to his girlfriend Ana Scott on 9 May 2017, and they were married on 13 May 2018.

 Championships and accomplishments

 In NJPW, Finlay is a two-time IWGP Global Heavyweight Champion.